neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```
 list_account_balances alpha
 ```
-So at this stage you have a private testnet with two accounts defined and the ability to transfer BTS funds between them.
+At this stage you have a private testnet with access to two accounts defined in it and the ability to transfer BTS funds between them.